Alden G. Barber: Career

 In October 1967, he was appointed by the BSA National Executive Board as Chief Scout Executive.
 During his tenure, there was a strong membership development emphasis called "Boypower 76" which stressed the goal of reaching a representative one third of all boys in the country by serving more minority youth and urban youth.
 He worked with volunteers and staff to reshape program elements for the core Boy Scouting program during a major 1972 revision.
-These major changes included a completely new Scout Handbook, complete revision for Boy Scout rank advancement requirements, addition of "skill awards", and multiple uniform options (including the introduction of the visor cap and beret).
-Some of the program changes were well received, but other changes, particularly those that emphasized urban activities over camping and out-of-town trips, were criticized.
+These major changes included a completely new Scout Handbook, complete revision of Boy Scout rank advancement requirements, addition of "skill awards", and multiple uniform options (including the introduction of the visor cap and beret).
+Some program changes were well received, but other changes, particularly those that emphasized urban activities over camping and out-of-town trips, were criticized.
 He resigned his position before the normal retirement age, due in part to BSA experiencing membership declines and internal issues.

+After retirement from the Boy Scouts of America (nationally), in 1982, Alden and wife Mitzi moved to San Jose, California, where Alden joined the staff of the Santa Clara County Council, Boy Scouts of America as the Director of Finance and Boy Scout Memorial Foundation.

 A high-adventure program for Exploring was started with wilderness base camps, including the Philmont Scout Ranch in northern New Mexico.